-Stellar also aims to connect financial institutions and drastically reduce the cost and time required for cross-border transfers, although while Ripple focuses on banks, Stellar focuses on banking the unbanked.
+Stellar aims to connect financial institutions and drastically reduce the cost and time required for cross-border transfers, although while Ripple focuses on banks, Stellar focuses on banking the unbanked.
 One of the largest partnerships is with IBM, which has been signed in October 2017.
 Stellar is also supported by the Stellar Development Foundation, a non-profit organization that helps with the maintenance of Stellar's codebase, and supports Stellar communities, and much more.

 Stellar is much faster, cheaper, and more energy efficient than typical blockchain based systems.

 The cryptocurrency that Stellar issues are called Lumens or XLM.
 Unlike the tokens of other blockchains, lumens aren’t mined or awarded by the protocol over time.
 Instead, 100 billion lumens were created when the Stellar network went live, and for the first 5 or so years of Stellar’s existence, the supply of lumens also increased by 1% annually, by design.
 That inflation mechanism was ended by a community vote in October 2019.
 And in November 2019, the overall lumen supply was reduced.
 Now there are about 50 billion lumens, total, in existence, and no more lumens will be created.

 To store Stellar Lumens safely, a wallet is required.
 There are many different wallet options available (various apps, a desktop wallet, web wallet, …), but we will focus on the web wallet.
 Web wallet can be easily created via Stellarport.io

-If this phrase is lost, you will not be able to access the wallet anymore!)
+If this phrase is lost, you will not be able to access the wallet anymore!

 - Verify your Recovery Phrase.

-- Choose a nickname and password / additionally click on "Advanced Login Options", set a Keystorename / password and download the file.
+- Choose a nickname and password / additionally click on "Advanced Login Options", set a Keystorename / password, and download the file.
 The Keystore file can also be generated via the dashboard later on.

 - Log in to get your public address.
 This address is used if you want to send XLM to your wallet.

 - Via "Security" you can get your secret key and also generate a Keystore file if needed.

 For new projects, you may need to create a trustline so that the tokens can be sent to you.
 Please note: Your wallet needs to be activated to be able to add trust lines.
 To activate your wallet, just send a payment to your wallet's public address.
 Once the payment is received, the wallet will be activated and you will be able to use it to interact with Stellar.
 We recommend depositing at least 10 XLM.
 This activation is mandated by the network to prevent spammers from spamming the network with new accounts.

 - Navigate to "Balance" and click on "Add Trustline"